patrickdillon/enhancements/enhancements/rhcos/rhcos-cloud-marketplace-images.md

 would be published, identified by a `gen1` suffix, but would not be included in the RHCOS stream.
 Any time that the installer or users need to select a gen1 image, they would simply add the `gen1` suffix to the SKU identified in the RHCOS stream.

-OPEN QUESTION: How to handle EMEA vs North America OPEN QUESTION: how to handle azure gen1 image

-#### AWS

-TODO
-- AWS marketplace images are region-specific.
-Does it also make sense to include them in the extension?

-#### GCP

-TODO

 ### Risks and Mitigations